Skip to content

 10% beats 12.5%.
 The math is simple.

-Here's a fact most Gulf NRIs don't know: Oman's DTAA with India caps interest TDS at 10%.
+Here's a fact most Gulf s don't know: Oman's with India caps interest at 10%.
 UAE's treaty caps it at 12.5%.
-If you're in Muscat earning FD interest in India, you get a better rate than your cousin in Dubai.
+If you're in Muscat earning interest in India, you get a better rate than your cousin in Dubai.

 Let's put numbers on it.
-Take ₹15 lakh in NRO FDs earning 7%:
+Take ₹15 lakh in s earning 7%:

-Oman NRIs save ₹2,625 more than UAE NRIs.
+Oman s save ₹2,625 more than UAE NRIs.
 Per year.
-On just one FD.
-Scale it across all your NRO deposits and the gap widens.
+On just one .
+Scale it across all your deposits and the gap widens.

 Full Gulf comparison: every rate side by side

-Here's how every Gulf country stacks up on key DTAA rates with India:
+Here's how every Gulf country actually stacks up on Indian withholding:

-If you're an NRI in any Gulf country, the savings from DTAA are substantial.
-None of these countries have personal income tax.
-Whatever India takes in excess TDS is simply lost — there's no Foreign Tax Credit to offset it elsewhere.
-DTAA is your only tool to reduce the bite.
+If you're an in a Gulf country with a , the savings are substantial — none of these countries have personal income tax, so whatever India takes in excess is simply lost (no Foreign Tax Credit to offset it elsewhere).
+For Bahrain NRIs the recovery angle is different — / for property sales, where Indian-source income was below the basic exemption limit, NOT a treaty rate.

 Getting your TRC from Oman Tax Authority

-Oman's TRC process is less digitized than UAE's.
+Oman's process is less digitized than UAE's.
 Here's what to expect:

 Issuing authority: Oman Tax Authority (secretariat.tax.gov.om)